 For TVET Colleges, a tentative academic calendar has been drawn up pending any new announcements on the different levels of the lockdown by the President.
 In terms of the tentative calendar the following return dates apply:

-NATED Trimester (ENGINEERING) students
+NATED Trimester (Natural Science) students